CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 3: This test was also passed and the profile is visually apealling and consitent with the rest of the website.

 ## Trainee Web Developer Profiles:
 Test 1:

 Test 2:
+Initial Outcome: Failed
+Description: The trainee web developer profiles do not include the required education information.
+Final Outcome: passed
+Description: I fixed this error and correted the profiles.

 Test 3: